Skip to main content

 The PythonicDISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a plane-parallel, horizontally homogeneous atmosphere.
 It is coded entirely in Python 3 and is a reimplementation instead of a wrapper.
 While PythonicDISORT has been optimized for speed, it will naturally be slower than similar FORTRAN algorithms.
 On the other hand, PythonicDISORT should be easier to install, use, and modify than FORTRAN-based Discrete Ordinates Solvers.

-PythonicDISORT is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: multi-layer solver, delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, direct beam source, isotropic internal source (blackbody emission), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, interpolation with respect to polar angle and more.
-In addition, we added a subroutine to calculate actinic fluxes to satisfy a user request, and integration with respect to tau was also added.
+PythonicDISORT is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: multi-layer solver, delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, direct beam source, isotropic internal source (blackbody emission), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and interpolation with respect to polar angle.
+In addition, we added a subroutine to compute actinic fluxes to satisfy a user request, and integration with respect to optical depth was also added.
 Further feature requests as well as feedback are welcome.

 You may contact me, Dion, through dh3065@columbia.edu.